zengm-games/json-web-streams/README.md

 { "foo": [1, 2], "bar": ["a", "b", "c"] }
 ```

 You want to get all the values in `foo` and all the values in `bar`.
-You could define them as two separate JSONPaht queries and then distinguish the output with `.path`:
+You could define them as two separate JSONPath queries and then distinguish the output with `.path`:

 <!-- prettier-ignore -->
 ```ts